belladu0201/Intern-Duke-MIDS-Preparations/README.md

 # Duke University Housing
 Name    | Price Range | More
 ------------- | ------------- | -------------
-Blue Light | . | Location near ninth street, can only 12-month leasing term Berkshire Main Street | 2400-4600 | Price not that good, safe, but maybe commute is a problem Berkshire Ninth Street | 2400-4800 | Price is a little bit high Trinity Commons | 2100-4000 | Good location, but hard to find the good ones Loft | . | Low reviews on Google
+Blue Light | ~ | Location near ninth street, can only 12-month leasing term.
+Near Berkshire, location good.
+(Downtown) Berkshire Main Street | 2400-4600 | Price not that good, safe, but maybe commute is a problem. train station very load.
+Berkshire Ninth Street | 2400-4800 | Price is a little bit high.
+Good location, near wholefoods, train station very load.
+Trinity Commons | 2100-4000 | Good location, but hard to find the good ones. waitlist system.
-Erwin Terrance |.| Good location, close to school, but hard to reserve
+Loft | ~ | Low reviews on Google. not sure about this apt Erwin Terrance |~| Good location, close to school, but hard to reserve.
+No apt at all when called in mid March.